 Now, the saloon is a place where people can enjoy their cold beer, eat a hearty meal, and have fun.
 Check out this pub along Elk Avenue today!

-Historic Restaurant and Bar in Crested Butte
+Historic Restaurant and Bar

 The rustic and historical saloon has multiple artifacts that reflect the history of the place.
 Take the time to appreciate the decor and read about the story behind them.
 They call the place as “coolest tavern in America’s Last Great Ski Town” and most argue that they’re not wrong.